Buying Strategy

 AFR Benchmarks (Backblaze 2025):

-Pro tip: When buying a drive, look up the specific model (e.g., "WD Ultrastar HC620 18TB") on Backblaze's database first.
-It takes 30 seconds and gives you real failure data, not manufacturer claims.
+Pro tip: When buying a drive, look up the specific model on Backblaze's public database first.
+It takes 30 seconds and gives you real failure data from thousands of drives, not marketing claims.

 Workload Rating: Why It Matters (And Why It Matters More Than You Think)